 Blinding trachoma is a neglected tropical disease that is a major problem in Nigeria.
-With the highest population of all African countries and some of the poorest and hardest to reach people living in remote villages, it is often difficult to provide treatment.
+The country has the highest population of all African countries: poverty is widespread and many people live in remote villages, meaning it is often difficult to provide treatment.

 Sightsavers works with partners to identify and treat cases in these very remote locations.
 In one northern Nigerian village, where most people earn or produce just enough for a basic living, community volunteers noticed a young boy called Muzi.